TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

 ```

 > [!Important]
+> MacOS and Linux users may have a `pip3` soft link instead of `pip`, run the below commands to see what path your system is configured with and use that command through the project.
+If neither command returns a version, then likely [Python 3.x](https://www.python.org/downloads/) needs to be installed.
+>
+> ```bash
+> pip show pip
+> pip3 show pip
+> ```

+## Instructions for building the API

+> [!Warning]
 > These instructions are less verbose than the parent task because students are expected to now be familiar with Bash, Flask & SQLite3.
-The focus of the API instructions is to model how to build and test an API incrementally.
-The focus of the PWA instructions is how to use the [Bootstrap](https://getbootstrap.com/) frontend framework to prototype an enhanced UI/UX frontend rapidly.

-## Instructions for building the API

 ### Step 1: Learn the basics of implementing an API in Flask